Hapkido is a combination of 3 words:

 HAPKIDO = The Way of Coordinated Power

-It is a complete system of Martial Art which originated from South Korea with a focus on self-defence, control and precision.
-With roots in Japanese Dayto-Ryu Aikijujutsu and Judo and the influence of other Korean Martial Arts systems such as Taekkyon and Tang Soo Do, has made Hapkido one of the original Mixed Martial Arts.
+Hapkido is a complete system of Martial Arts which originated from South Korea with a focus on self-defence, control and precision.
+It is one of the original Mixed Martial Arts, with roots in Japanese Dayto-Ryu Aikijujutsu and Judo with the influence of other Korean Martial Arts systems such as Taekkyon and Tang Soo Do.
 In the past few decades, it has also been influenced by Brazilian Ju Jitsu and Philipino Martial Arts.

 Hapkido involves both long-range and close-range fighting techniques, including pressure point strikes, punches, joint locks, throws, ground fighting as well as dynamic kicking.